thehappydaily/readme/index.md

 Over $1.5 Million Raised for Clean Water Simply By **Teen** Girls While Embracing Their Love of Origami

+The 15 and 12 year old sisters run a nonprofit organization to help collect funding for clean water in developing countries.
+They do this by selling their paper origami creations.

 # Header 1
 ## Header2
 ### Header 3